Engaging Young Minds

 “Education is not the filling of a pail, but the lighting of a fire.” – William Butler Yeats

-When a child’s curiosity is sparked, they feel motivated to explore, experiment, and understand.
-As educators, our role is to tap into this natural drive and help guide it towards healthy and positive paths.
-The question becomes, how do we engage and harness a child’s unique interests, the kind that fuel a desire for discovery and lead to deeper learning?
+We’ve discovered that when a child’s curiosity is sparked, they feel naturally motivated to explore, experiment, and understand.
+The question becomes, how do we engage and harness a child’s unique interests and passions, the kind that fuel a desire for discovery and lead to deeper learning?

 From a neuroscience perspective, the key seems to lie within our brain’s dopamine circuits (the brain’s desire and reward system).
-Whenever children accomplish personal goals or satisfy their curiosity, the brain releases dopamine, which not only brings pleasure, but also improves memory and observation.
+Whenever children accomplish personal goals or satisfy their curiosity, the brain releases dopamine.
+Dopamine not only brings pleasure, it also improves memory and observation.
+Like a tree growing towards light, the brain literally rewires itself to move towards that which ‘lights it up’.

 To help facilitate positive neuroplasticity or “deep learning”, we at Whytecliff gently weave a 3-pronged approach into our curriculum, which includes the latest science on “Growth Mindset” and “Optimal Experience”; we also encourage youth to collaboratively engage in self-reflection and goal setting through our proprietary “Viewpoint Groups”.